 |Family Reunion Dinner || |

 1st day of 1st lunar month - Chinese New Year (Feb.
 5, 2019)

 Setting off firecrackers to chase off bad spirits is the first thing to do after people get up on the first day.
 After the firecrackers, it is time for the first meal of the year, which is as important as the reunion dinner for most Chinese people.
 Most people choose to eat dumplings, in hope of making fortune in the future, because the shape of the dumpling is similar to the gold ingots used as currency in ancient time.
 People in Fujian prefer to eat noodles, because the noodle is the symbol of longevity in local culture.

+After the meal, it is the happiest time for the younger generations, because they can get red envelopes from the older generations.
 The first day is also a time to pay a New Year’s visit as well as send blessing to the senior members of extended families and other relatives.
-Now the methods of sending blessing are changing and many modern methods are used such as text messages and e-mails, as well as phone calls.
+Now the methods of sending blessing are changing and many through text messages and e-mails, as well as phone calls.

 This day is also called Goat Day, on which people cannot kill the sheep or goats.
 In southern China, people think quarrels can easily happen, so they do not visit each other on this day.

-This day is also called Po Wu, on which people will eat dumplings and set off firecrackers.
+According to the day-by-day schedule of Chinese New Year festivities, this day is called Po Wu, on which people will eat dumplings and set off firecrackers.

 In Chinese mythology mankind was created on this day, so this day is the birthday of humanity.
 On this day, people will use seven kinds of vegetables and rice to make porridge in celebrating their birthday.